Martine Rothblatt: Electric aviation

 Rothblatt's company United Therapeutics formed a subsidiary, Lung Biotechnology, to preserve and restore selected donor lungs, making them viable for transplantation.
 Rothblatt began looking at electric helicopters as a way of reducing energy consumption and noise while reducing transportation time for the sensitive organs.

 In September 2016, Rothblatt teamed with Glen Dromgoole of Tier 1 Engineering and pilot Ric Webb of OC Helicopters to conduct the world's first electric-powered full-size helicopter flight at Los Alamitos Army Airfield.
 The helicopter, a modified Robinson R44 weighed 2,500 pounds with Webb as its test pilot, flew for five minutes, attained 400 feet and exceeded 80 knots airspeed, all completely powered by rechargeable batteries.

 On February 16, 2017, Rothblatt's electric helicopter established new world records of a 30-minute duration flight and an 800-foot altitude at Los Alamitos Army Airfield.
 At the end of the flight, the 2,500 pound helicopter still had 8% state of charge remaining in its Brammo batteries.
 On March 4, 2017, Rothblatt and Ric Webb set a world speed record for electric helicopters of 100 knots at Los Alamitos Army Airfield under an FAA Experimental permit for tail number N3115T.
 This was also the first-ever flight of two people in a battery-powered helicopter.
 On December 7, 2018, Rothblatt earned certification in the Guinness Book of World Records for the farthest distance traveled (56.82 kilometers) by an electric helicopter.

 In 2019, she received the inaugural UP Leadership Award for her advances in eVTOL technology.
+She has continued advancing electric-powered vertical technology, most recently with her proof on March 27, 2025, that hydrogen-powered proton exchange membranes (PEMs) can provide lift electrical power for helicopter rotors, via a first-in-aviation history hover flight of a hydrogen-powered Robinson R44 helicopter at the Roland-Désourdy Airport.
+Rothblatt expects to achieve FAA approval of her hydrogen-powered helicopters by 2028, and has said that she expects hydrogen-electric powerplants to extend the range of net zero organ delivery helicopters and eVTOLs as compared to battery power.

-In September 2021, Dr. Rothblatt's project to deliver transplantable organs by electric drones was successfully achieved at Toronto General Hospital (TGH), resulting in the world's first delivery of transplanted lungs by drone.
+In September 2021, Rothblatt's project to deliver transplantable organs by electric drones was successfully achieved at Toronto General Hospital (TGH), resulting in the world's first delivery of transplanted lungs by drone.

+In October 2022, Rothblatt piloted the historic first-ever electric helicopter flight between two airports, flying from Jacqueline Cochran Regional Airport in Thermal, California, to Palm Springs International Airport.

-Rothblatt's United Therapeutics has placed orders for with both EHang and BETA Technologies for electric vertical take-off and landing eVTOL aircraft.
+Rothblatt's United Therapeutics has placed orders with both EHang and BETA Technologies for electric vertical take-off and landing eVTOL aircraft.
 In June 2021, she was the first flight engineer to fly BETA's ALIA eVTOL aircraft, and as of November 2021 sat on the company’s board of directors.